-Prerequisite(s): permission of the instructor Concepts of the curriculum: basic principles of construction; social influence; selection of subject matter; placement problems; organization of instruction; evaluation of outcome.
+Concepts of the curriculum: basic principles of construction; social influence; selection of subject matter; placement problems; organization of instruction; evaluation of outcome.

-Knowledge and the Curriculum
+Knowledge and the Curriculum 0.5 unit

-Prerequisite(s): permission of the instructor A study of the implications of the nature of knowledge for the elementary and middle school curriculum: the conditions of knowledge; the structure of knowledge theories; the patterns of curriculum; the current debate on curriculum; the justification of curricular decisions.
+A study of the implications of the nature of knowledge for the elementary and middle school curriculum: the conditions of knowledge; the structure of knowledge theories; the patterns of curriculum; the current debate on curriculum; the justification of curricular decisions.

-Crucial Issues in Elementary and Middle School Education
+Crucial Issues in Elementary and

+Middle School Education 0.5 unit

-Prerequisite(s): permission of the instructor The course addresses a range of crucial issues related to the foundations of elementary and middle school education.
+The course addresses a range of crucial issues related to the foundations of elementary and middle school education.
 It focuses on such issues as the changing child, school, aims, and social attitudes; curriculum, teaching, assessment; and alternatives to schooling.
 The topic under which the issues will be discussed may vary from year to year.

-Seminar and Project: Focus on Teaching
+Capstone Seminar and Project:

+Focus on Teaching

-Prerequisite(s): permission of the instructor This course is designed to integrate the student's coursework through the completion of a project related to some aspect of elementary or middle school education.
-It will normally be the last course students take in the Master of Education, elementary and middle school education program.
+Prerequisite(s): permission of the instructor Integrate's students' coursework through seminar discussions and completion of a project related to elementary or middle school education.
+It will normally be students' final course in the Master of Education, Elementary and Middle School Education program.
+Graded Pass/Fail/NCR

-Special Topics in Elementary and Middle School Education: Psychological Perspectives
+Special Topics in Elementary and Middle School

+Education: Psychological Perspectives 0.5 unit

-Prerequisite(s): permission of the instructor This course is designed to allow students to study in greater depth topics in psychological issues relating to elementary and middle school education.
+This course is designed to allow students to study in greater depth topics in psychological issues relating to elementary and middle school education.